vishwachari/task4/README.md

-# task4
-Task 4: SQL for Data Analysis
+# Task 4 - Data Analyst

-## Objective
+## Overview
-Use SQL to extract insights and analyze an ecommerce database.
+This task demonstrates SQL data analysis on a products database

 ## Tools Used
-- SQLite
-- DB Browser for SQLite
+- MySQL Workbench, MySQL Server

-## Concepts Applied
+## Queries
-- SELECT, WHERE, ORDER BY
+- SELECT, WHERE, GROUP BY
-- JOINS (INNER, LEFT)
-- GROUP BY with aggregate functions
+- Joins: INNER JOIN, LEFT JOIN
-- Subqueries
+- Subqueries and Aggregate Functions
-- Views
+- Created Views
-- Indexes

-## Outputs
+## Output
-Screenshots of SQL query results are included in the repository.
+Screenshots are attached in the repository

-## Dataset
+## Author
-Ecommerce SQL dataset (sample data of orders, customers, products, etc.)

----

-✅ Task Completed as part of Data Analyst Internship
+Syed Ahmed Ali